Horse Farms & Race Tracks

-The Best of Kentucky public tour visiting a horse farm and bourbon distillery will be available September 2 and October 7.
+The Best of Kentucky public tour visiting a horse farm and bourbon distillery will be available October 7.

 You can also travel through scenic rolling hills and Kentucky countryside on a full-day Horse Country experience before attending the Kentucky Derby or Breeders' Cup.
 Public tours of horse farms are available Derby Week 2019 (coming soon!) and Breeders' Cup 2018 (Nov.
 1 and 4).

 Visit two world-renowned thoroughbred stallion farms and enjoy lunch at a locally-owned restaurant.

 Get the best of both worlds with a horse farm tour and a bourbon distillery tour in the same day, paired with a local lunch.

 Bourbon Country Tour